shaunadam/pytrade/v5/PROJECT_STATUS.md

 - Add a Utility tab for overriding the start date / end date and a button to manually tigger downloading stock data.

 ## Next Steps
+split out indicator updating from stock pulling.
+I'd rather just take the hit on calculating them all or work on date range support that kind of thing - rather than doing on each pull down.
+Found holes in db doing it that way

+Then need to keep debugging gold cross screener.

 - [ ] Implement config-driven development for screening criteria, and backtesting strategies
 - [ ] Create separate components for each major feature (e.g., StockChart, IndicatorPanel, Screener)
 - [ ] Implement lazy loading for tab content using callbacks